 Types, intensity and persistence of conflicts.
-In Table B1 we study the impact of temperature shocks in mixed settlements on different types and intensity of conflict events.
-This serves the purpose of assessing whether the baseline findings are driven by particular conflict types, and if they also hold when focusing on battles and high-intensity events, for which reporting bias is least likely.
+In Table B1 we study the impact of temperature shocks in mixed settlements on different types and intensities of conflict events.
+The purpose of this exercise is to assess whether the baseline findings are driven by particular conflict types, and whether they also hold when focusing on battles and high-intensity events, for which reporting bias is least likely.
 We find that our baseline results continue to hold for all conflict types considered, i.e. for battles, riots and violence against civilians, and that the effect of temperature shocks in mixed settlements is stronger for large-scale events.
 This analysis attenuates concerns about reporting bias and highlights the great policy relevance of tackling such conflicts.
 In Table B2 we take into account the potential persistence of violence, by controlling for conflict in the past.
 In such a dynamic panel setup, however, it is well-known (Nickell, 1981) that the results need to be interpreted with caution.
-This being said, our coefficient of interest retains statistically significance and remains of a similar magnitude.
+Nevertheless, our coefficient of interest retains statistical significance and remains of a similar magnitude.

 Interpretation of the mixed settlement variable.
 Table B3 aims at controlling for the influence of nomadic presence, addressing potential concerns that, in the baseline analysis, the variable mixed settlement could simply pick up the impact on violence of groups with greater geographical mobility.
-It is found in this table that temperature shocks interacted with nomadic presence -if anything- reduces the conflict risk, and that it is indeed the co-existence of nomadic and sedentary groups in the same location that magnifies the violent impact of temperature shocks.
-Related, in Table B4 we control for the presence of a series of possible confounders (interacted with temperature shocks) that may correlate with mixed settlements.
+In this table, we find that temperature shocks interacted with nomadic presence -if anything- reduces the conflict risk, and that it is indeed the co-existence of nomadic and sedentary groups in the same location that magnifies the violent impact of temperature shocks.
+Additionally, in Table B4 we control for the presence of a series of possible confounders (interacted with temperature shocks) that may correlate with mixed settlements.
 With respect to its baseline counterpart, the point estimate is unaffected when controlling for population density, the number of ethnic groups, and ethnic fractionalization.
+Last but not least, we show that our findings continue to hold when controlling for a battery of fine-grained ethnic polarization and fractionalization measures that take into account the extent of linguistic differences between ethnic groups in a given cell.
+These results are reported in Figure B5.